African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 The African Violets are sensitive to chlorine and other chemicals dissolved in water therefore use chlorine-free water only.

 Avoid wetting the foliage and water from the bottom or use the immersion method.
-Wetting the foliage can lead to crown and stem rot.
-Read more on how to water houseplants.
+Wetting the foliage can lead to crown and stem rot disease.

 Repotting

-Ensure the pot has a drainage hole to prevent the soil from becoming soggy as it can lead to rotting of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from becoming soggy as it can lead to rotting of the plant.
+Take a look at these self watering pots on Amazon.

 Pruning

-Pruning African Violet is easy.
-Remove spent blooms and any side shoots to encourage development of more flowers.
-Get rid of dead leaves to keep the plant neat and tidy.
+Pruning African Violet involves removal of spent blooms and any side shoots to encourage development of more flowers.
+Get rid of dead leaves to keep the plant tidy.

 Propagation

-African Violet (Saintpaulia ionantha) can be propagated at the beginning of the growing season from leaf cuttings, seeds, offshoots or by plant division.
+African Violet (Saintpaulia ionantha) propagation is best done at the beginning of the growing season from leaf cuttings, seeds, offshoots or by plant division.

 Take an African Violet leaf cutting with the petiole still attached.